-Love Island UK is a reality television phenomenon.
-Across eight series, we’ve seen plenty of dramatic recouplings, countless islanders getting pied, and even a few constants genuinely find love.
+Love Island UK is a reality television juggernaut.
+Across eight full seasons we've been hooked by dramatic recouplings, muggy moments, islanders getting pied, and even a few constants actually finding love.

-Watching a throng of attractive singletons spend a summer in paradise is the ultimate guilty pleasure.
-If you’ve yet to indulge then you’ve got plenty to catch up on.
-There’s never been a better time to binge-watching all the previous drama either, as you can watch Love Island UK on streaming platforms in both the U.S. and U.K.
+Watching a throng of impossibly-attractive singletons spend a whole summer in paradise is the ultimate guilty pleasure watch.
+And if you've not yet indulged then you've got plenty of catching up to do.
+Now is the perfect time to get binge-watching as you can watch Love Island UK on streaming services in both the U.S. and U.K.

 Every season of Love Island UK ranked

 Ironically, Love Island UK’s first winter series was about as tepid as the average British summer.
 The villa was moved to Cape Town in South Africa as the producers looked to capitalize on the show’s success with the sixth series beginning just six months after the previous one concluded.

 To its credit Series 6 does have its supporters, but overall it was a more subdued season with a real lack of major arcs or watercooler moments.
 Though the series did spawn a number of beloved couples who are still going strong including eventual winners Finn Tapp and Paige Turley.
 Not an awful series, just very forgettable.

 After a pandemic-forced hiatus of 18 months, Love Island finally returned to our television screens this summer.
 Unfortunately, it wasn’t really worth the wait.
 The series got off to an extremely slow start.
 In fact, the lack of romantic chemistry between the “couples” was so bad that viewers dubbed it “Friendship Island”.